BenjGundersen/data-analysis/README.md

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
+Below are the 2 main sites I used for help in this project.
 * [towardsdatascience.com](https://towardsdatascience.com/getting-started-to-data-analysis-with-python-pandas-with-titanic-dataset-a195ab043c77)
 * [pandas](https://pandas.pydata.org/docs/user_guide/10min.html#min)

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+Below is a list of things that I think I could do better or change.
 * Let the user choose what processor brands to use
 * Let the user decide what price to use as well
 * Fix the price column, so that it is formatted better (last 2 digits are the cents value, but it might not appear that way)